 Analyzing Mastercard's Unusual Options Activity

-Shares of Mastercard (NYSE:MA) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $378.02.
+Shares of Mastercard (NYSE:MA) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $391.13.

 - Option Type: TRADE